aeon-toolkit/aeon/docs/get_involved/governance.md

 ## Decision-Making Process

-Decisions about the future of the project are made publicly to allow discussion with all members of the community.
+Decisions about the future of the project are announced publicly to allow discussion with all members of the community, ideally with the whole process from proposal to implementation remaining fully visible, barring sensitive topics.
 All non-sensitive project management discussion takes place on the contributors channel on the project Slack and/or the issue tracker.
 Occasionally, sensitive discussion and votes such as appointments will occur in private Slack channels.

 For most decisions a consensus seeking process of all interested contributors is used.
 Contributors try to find a resolution that has no open objections among Core Developers.
-If a reasonable amount of time has passed since the last change to a proposed contribution, the proposal has at least one approval (+1) and no rejections (-1) from Core Developers, it can be approved by lazy consensus.
+If a reasonable amount of time (at least 7-days for non-trivial changes) has passed since the last change to a proposed contribution, the proposal has at least one approval (+1) and no rejections (-1) from Core Developers, it can be approved by lazy consensus.
 If a change is rejected, it is expected that some form of explanation and description of conditions (if any) to withdraw the rejection is provided.

 At any point during the discussion, any Core Developer in favour of a change can call for a vote, which will conclude two weeks from the call for the vote.
 Any vote must be